arisuvade/pyorator/README.md

 This project is licensed under the [MIT License](https://github.com/arisuvade/pyorator/blob/main/LICENSE).

 ## Acknowledgements
 This app was inspired by the need to create an easy-to-use speech generator for Linux users.
-We would like to thank the open-source community for providing the tools and resources needed to create this app.
+Thanks to the open-source community for providing the tools and resources needed to create this app.

 ## Contribution
 If you find any bugs or issues, feel free to open an issue or submit a pull request to contribute to the project.